eyubSalihOzdemir/keysmr/README.md

 # keysmr
-A Flutter app that made for ASMR (calming, pleasurable feeling) purposes.
+A Flutter app made for ASMR enthusiasts (keyboard sounds specifically), using Flutter.